OpenBSD pf ported to FreeBSD 5.x

 on your console.
 This is okay and will not cause any trouble.

-3. Load a basic ruleset and enable the pf:
+- Load a basic ruleset and enable

 $ ~/test_pf/pfctl -e -f <your_ruleset>

-5. Send a report about everything to us.
-Patches, questions and error or success reports are very much wellcome!
+a report about everything to us.
+Patches, questions and error or success reports

-6. If you really want to install you can use "make PREFIX=/usr/local install".
-This will install all tools to /usr/local/sbin.
+you can use "make PREFIX=/usr/local install".
+This will install

-The serverprograms: authpf, ftp-proxy and spamd are installed to $PREFIX/libexec or /usr/libexec if PREFIX is empty! authpf will have setguid!
+The serverprograms: authpf, ftp-proxy and spamd are installed to $PREFIX/libexec

 make install will install a pflog-enabled version of tcpdump as $PREFIX/sbin/pftcpdump.

-7. If you have to unload pf (for what reason ever) use:
+- If you have to unload pf (for

 $ kldunload pf